NoR47000/VRVolleyball/README.md

 add shadder for transparency and change alpha for transparency

 Go to File >Build settings > player settings > XR-plugin Managment and add Open VR Loader

+Go to Window > SteamVR Input, click on save and generate

+Then start project